Icinga/icinga2/doc/7-troubleshooting.md

 ## <a id="checks-not-executed"></a> Checks are not executed

 * Check the debug log if the check command gets executed
-* Verify that failed depedencies do not prevent the command execution
+* Verify that failed dependencies do not prevent the command execution
 * Make sure that the plugin is executable by the Icinga 2 user (run a manual test)

     # sudo -u icinga /usr/lib/nagios/plugins/check_ping -4 -H 127.0.0.1 -c 5000,100% -w 3000,80%